Countdown to your dream dance vacation

 Lanikai/Kailua Beach: Known for its clear turquoise waters and picturesque setting.
 Parking can be challenging on weekends.

 Hanauma Bay: A marine embayment formed within a tuff ring, perfect for snorkeling.
-Plan ahead since you need to buy a ticket.
+Plan ahead since you need to purchase a ticket and reserve a time to enter the park.

 Outdoor Activities

 Hiking: Trails like the Makapu'u Point Lighthouse Trail and the Koko Head Crater Hike (you'll be really sore the next two days) offer breathtaking views.
-There are so many hikes though!
+There are so many hikes though - ask your local artists/dancers if you want recommendations!

-Waterfall Hikes: Ask the local dancers about waterfall hikes, or pillbox hikes around the island.
+Waterfall Hikes: Ask the local dancers about waterfall hikes or pillbox hikes around the island.
 Manoa Falls is close by and popular.
-The locals will often bring you to Lulumahu Falls, so feel free to ask locals.
+The locals will often bring you to Lulumahu Falls, so feel free to ask if you want to head out there.

 Surfing: Most people start in Waikiki or Ala Moana.
 Oahu's North Shore is famous for its massive winter waves, and surfing competitions.
-It's great for photos and to check it out, but in the winter it can be really intense, and we'd recommend surfing on the south shore if the waves are greater than five feet tall.
-Do Not Surf Sandy Beach without significant experience.
+It's great for photos and to check it out, but in the winter it can be really intense, and we'd recommend surfing on the South Shore if the waves are greater than five feet tall.
+DO NOT surf or body board at Sandy Beach without significant experience and someone local to go with you.

 Cultural Experiences